obriencj/obriencj.github.io/source/_posts/2014-02-06-barrels-of-brine.md

 ## Fill in the blanks

 The TODO is rapidly shrinking.
-I added support for `functools.partial` tonight.
-I added unit tests to ensure it worked correctly via brine and in a barrel.
-I checked my coverage.
+Tonight I added support -- including unit tests -- for wrapping `functools.partial` instances.

+I also want to add support for unbound instance methods and class methods.
+Should be trivial.

-I want to tweak the timing on when a barrel brines its contents -- it is currently doing it too early.
-It needs to wait until just before pickling, to ensure that mutable values are no longer changing.
+The only large change I want to make involves a tweak to the timing on when a barrel brines its contents.
+Currently the values are brined immediately, which is too early.
+It needs to wait until just before pickling, to ensure that mutable values haven't changed.

-I also want to add support for unbounc instance methods and class methods.
+I should look at generating proper HTML documentation.
+There is almost certainly something that is the de-facto standard for such a task, I only need to discover it.

 But after that...
-I think we're can call it a wrap.
+I think I can call it a wrap.
 I'll let it sit for a week to make sure that I didn't forget anything.
 Maybe read over it once or twice.
-And then I'll call it 1.0.0 and post it to PyPI.
+And then I'll call it 1.0.0, tag it, and post it to PyPI.

 And maybe in another five years I'll find a reason to pick it up again!